SheptheSheep1/prayer_times_app/README.md

 </p>

 ## Description
-Ma'ruf is a fast, privacy-friendly and cross-platform desktop application for calculating daily Islamic prayer times locally on your device.
+Ma'ruf is a fast, privacy-friendly and cross-platform desktop application for calculating daily Islamic prayer times locally on your device using the `maruf` python module.
 Built with PyQt6/PySide6 and precise astronomical algorithms, no internet connection required.

 ## Screenshots
 <p align="center">